3 Reading Data

 16 Average Grad Students per Workshop 22.709259 NaN NaN NaN NaN

 Python assumed that the first row contained the variable names, and the actual variable names were interpreted as the first row of the data.
 Not only did this create an extraneous observation, it forced Python to treat all the columns as strings so it could store the string values it found in row two of the spreadsheet.
 Note that the number 11 and the string ‘11’ may look the same when printed in a DataFrame, but you can’t do math with the string ‘11’.
-The summary statistics and notes were also turned into extraneous observations, some of which also contain strings.
+The summary statistics and notes were also turned into extraneous observations, some of which contain strings.

 Every DataFrame has a dtypes attribute that tells you the data type of each column: